sidloki/alis/README.md

 ## Export a production version

-There's a script to export all the required files to separate folder:
+There's a script to export all the required files to a separate folder `export`:

 ```bash
 yarn export
 ```

-The exported files can be used on a webserver or to create a hybrid application on your own machine or with the [Phonegap Build Service](https://build.phonegap.com/).
+The exported files can be used on a webserver or to create a hybrid application on your own machine useing [Cordova](https://cordova.apache.org/) or with the [Phonegap Build Service](https://build.phonegap.com/).

 > To use the Phonegap Build Service you have to delete the `index.html` in the root folder, rename the `export` directory to `www` and commit the changes.
 To do this, a branch `phonegap` exists.

+> To create the hybrid App on your own system, renaming the `export` folder to `www` is sufficient and you don't have to commit the changes.